 - Promote education of physicians, scientists and public awareness of liver diseases and their management

 - Act as an advisor to European and national health authorities concerning liver diseases, provision of clinical services and the need for research funding

 - Facilitate participation of Young Investigators at its meetings

 Our strategic directions

-EASL is a non-profit organisation with its headquarters in Geneva, Switzerland.
-It performs its duty under a written constitution.
-The association is managed by the EASL Governing Board made up of 12 elected members, all active in the medical field.
+The European Association for the Study of the Liver is a non-profit organisation with its headquarters in Geneva, Switzerland.
+Above all, EASL performs its duty under a written constitution.
+The EASL Governing Board manages the association.
+Most importantly, this is made up of 12 elected members, all active in the medical field.

-EASL is composed of individual members who renew their membership on a yearly basis.
-EASL members meet once a year during the Business Meeting held during The International Liver Congress™.
+The European Association for the Study of the Liver consists of individual members who renew their membership on a yearly basis are.
+Most importantly, EASL members meet once a year during the Business Meeting held during The International Liver Congress™.